-1) it is not registered as where you live (known as ‘your principal place of residence’).
+- It is not registered as where you live (known as ‘your principal place of residence’).

-2) it is for private use and not for any business purpose (known as ‘a leisure pursuit’).
+- The static caravan is for private use and not for any business purpose (known as ‘a leisure pursuit’).

-3) it is not cited in a National Park or A.O.N.B.
+- The static is not cited in a National Park or A.O.N.B.
 (Area of Outstanding Natural Beauty) or another equivalent place.

-5) there are no more than 5 mobile homes or static caravans on any one property.
+- There are no more than 5 mobile homes or static caravans on any one property.

 In other words, as long as you technically live somewhere else (have another address registered as your home address) and don’t run a business from it, then siting a static caravan in your garden or on private land should be possible without the need for planning permission.

 In the UK, we have never heard of any instance of these conditions not being upheld except where there is a pre-existing situation.
 If in doubt, always consult with your local planning office.

 This rule applies to the whole EU.
 However, some countries will make it difficult to connect up to services or try and throw up various other spurious restrictions to be aware of, for example:

 - In parts of southern France, it’s claimed that static caravans are a fire hazard.